 CLANCY OVERELL | Editor | CONTACT

-With only two sleeps until an imminent fairytale NRL Grand Final, fans across the country are beginning feel the nerves.
+With only a few hours until a fairytale NRL Grand Final, rugby league fans across the country are beginning feel the nerves.

-Rugby league royalty will take to the pitch on Sunday afternoon, with only two possible outcomes.
-Either the Melbourne Storm establishes itself as the greatest non-founding rugby league franchise in the NRL, or the Cronulla Sharks win their first ever premiership in a unified rugby league competition.
+Rugby league royalty will take to the pitch this afternoon, with only two possible outcomes.
+Either the Melbourne Storm establishes itself as the greatest non-founding NRL franchise, or the Cowboys win their third ever premiership, without Johnathan Thurston.

-However, while the Sutherland Shire is currently awash with black, light blue and white posters and shopfronts – back down in the Victorian capital fans are preparing for the match in a very different way.
+However, while the Deep North is currently awash with blue, grey and yellow shopfronts – back down in the Victorian capital, fans are preparing for the match in a very different way.

 Local Melbourne Storm fan, Art Decaux (29) says the fan culture in Victoria is more about laying low and only mentioning the fact you support rugby league when presented with a conversation about AFL.